 Let me start with this: I’m against raising the revenue cap.
 It’s not needed.
 The city wastes millions of taxpayer’s dollars and public monies.
 The money is there to put more police on the streets and pay the firefighters, as well as to efficiently and promptly provide the core services that residents expect.
-A few cost-saving examples:

 Similarly, it is my belief that every department of the city is overstaffed.
 Have you looked at the various departments within the city?
 When I’m mayor, department heads will have to justify the necessity of every employee, detail what that employee does for the city, and why that employee is needed.
 They will also have to justify the existence of their very department.
 I believe in motivating and keeping good personnel.
 I also believe that in any organization there are those who do not pull their weight and don’t really provide a service.
-We all have to understand that the existence of city job is not to provide an income for the employee, but is instead to provide a service for the citizens.
+We all have to understand that the existence of a city job is not to provide an income for the employee, but is instead to provide a service for the citizens.
 With regard to personnel, of course, I will start with the mayor’s office itself.
 Currently, the mayor has—in his personal office—almost fifty individuals.
 If you count the other offices of which the mayor has direct control, that number is more than 100.
-That is too many!!
+That is too many!
 As mayor, I will make it clear to city employees that we work for the citizens of Houston, not vice versa.

 We currently employ an individual whose entire job is to encourage moviemakers to come to Houston to shoot their movies.
 We pay this individual more than $150,000 yearly and provide her a fully paid for condo in Los Angeles.
 Do you know how many movies she has convinced to film in Houston?
 ZERO.
 We cannot keep spending money irrationally.
 This will end when I’m mayor.